Student Demonstrators Take To The Streets Of Downtown Pittsburgh To Protest Police Violence

 — Sarah Schneider (@sarahschni) March 25, 2019

-Rebecca Rovins an undergraduate student at Carnegie Mellon University, organized the rally, bringing together students from more than a dozen schools.
+Rebecca Rovins, an undergraduate student at Carnegie Mellon University, organized the rally, bringing together students from more than a dozen schools.

-She issued a statement prior to the demonstration according to the Philadelphia Inquirer.
+She issued a statement prior to the demonstration according to The Philadelphia Inquirer.

 “It is only through solidarity between students and teachers, youth and workers, and through uniting the struggles of all oppressed people that we can build a movement to build a better Pittsburgh and a better world free of racism, white supremacy, and all violence and injustice.”